irvinlim/http-hosts-proxy/README.md

 If you do local web development you might have needed to do edit `/etc/hosts` to resolve a custom hostname such as `mysite.local` to `localhost`, for example.
 It has always been a hassle to edit the file manually, especially if you often have to add new hostnames or subdomains.

-Additionally, if you ever needed to switch between IP addresses without modifying your public DNS records, you might have needed to constantly edit `/etc/hosts` to toggle between IP addresses
+Additionally, if you ever needed to switch between IP addresses without modifying your public DNS records, you might have needed to constantly edit `/etc/hosts` to toggle between IP addresses.
+Your browser may have also cached DNS lookups, which makes it even more of a hassle to go through.

+**http-hosts-proxy** helps developers to solve these problems using a proxy server to serve your requests instead.
+Similar to how one can use a reverse proxy to easily load balance between origins, this helps you to easily configure hostname mappings to target addresses.

 ## Features